Creating Multi-Variation Listings

 Using Auctiva's Multi-Variation Tool

 There are two ways to create multi-variation listings using Auctiva's Multi-Variation Tool.
-Variations may be created manually by entering item attributes and options one at a time on the Create Listing Variations page, or automatically by using our Variation Generator wizard
+Variations may be created manually by entering item attributes and options one at a time on the Create Listing Variations pop-up page, or automatically by using our Variation Generator wizard.

-When you select a category that supports multi-variations, the tool will list the attributes eBay suggests for that particular category.
+When you select a category in your listing that supports multi-variations, the tool will list the attributes eBay suggests for that particular category.
 You may select up to five of these attributes for your product, or create custom attributes if a desired attribute is not suggested.

 Accessing the tool

-If the multi-variation option is enabled for your listing, you will see a message that reads, "Do you want to create a multi-variation listing?" and the "Add/Edit Variations" link.
+If the multi-variation option is enabled for your listing, you will see a message that reads, "Do you want to create a multi-variation listing?" and the "Add/Edit Variations" link (Figure 1).
 This message will appear just below the "Custom Item Specifics" link after you have selected your category.

 Figure 1.
 "Add/Edit Variations" link

-Click the "Add/Edit Variations" link to go to the Create Listing Variations page.
+Click the "Add/Edit Variations" link to go to the Create Listing Variations pop-up page.

-The Variation Generator wizard is located in the top right corner of the Create Listing Variations page.
-Clicking on this icon will open the wizard.
-Note that there is always the option to switch from the wizard back to the manual process, and vice versa.
+The Variation Generator wizard is located in the top-right corner of the Create Listing Variations pop-up page.
+Clicking on this button will open the wizard.
+Note that there is always the option to switch from the wizard back to the manual process, and vice-versa.
 However, in doing so, any information already entered will be lost.

 Which method to use